SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     given max number from config.

 scanbound *defaults*
-    A list of seconds past the minute for integration times in a scan to align to.
+    A list of seconds past the minute for averaging periods in a scan to align to.
 Defaults to None, not required.
 If you set this, you will want to ensure that there is a slightly larger amount of time in the scan boundaries than the integration time set for the slice.
     For example, if you want to align integration times at the 3 second marks, you may want to have a set integration time of ~2.9s to ensure that the experiment will start on time.
     Typically 50ms difference will be enough.
-This is especially important for the last integration time in the scan, as the experiment will always wait for the next scan start boundary (potentially causing a minute of downtime).
+This is especially important for the last averaging period in the scan, as the experiment will always wait for the next scan start boundary (potentially causing a minute of downtime).
 You could also just leave a small amount of downtime at the end of the scan.

 seqoffset *defaults*
     offset in us that this slice's sequence will begin at, after the start of the sequence.
-    This is intended for PULSE interfacing, when you want multiple slices' pulses in one sequence you can offset one slice's sequence from the other by a certain time value so as to not run both frequencies in the same pulse, etc. Default is 0 offset.
+    This is intended for CONCURRENT interfacing, when you want multiple slices' pulses in one sequence you can offset one slice's sequence from the other by a certain time value so as to not run both frequencies in the same pulse, etc. Default is 0 offset.